What are the other Names for this Condition? (Also known as/Synonyms)

 Precipitating factors or triggers of Porphyria Cutanea Tarda:

 - The most important trigger is consuming too much alcohol or alcoholism.
-And, since the liver is already involved, excess alcohol can also result in chronic liver disease
+Since the liver is already involved, excess alcohol can also result in chronic liver disease

 - Certain blood disorders